adijain2906/CBasic/README.md

 # CBasic Compiler
 A tribute to the first language I learnt made in Turbo C++ 3.0

-My contribution to this project was to create the text editor for the Compiler which was made by https://github.com/shubhamx64
+My contribution to this project was to create the Text Editor for the Compiler which was made by https://github.com/shubhamx64

 As the text editor was only made to edit code in the running mode only, the code for compiler is also attached.